 Treatment options for haemangioblastomas may include:

-- Antiangiogenic therapy (medication that helps prevent tumours from developing their own blood vessels).
+- Antiangiogenic therapytreatment in the form of a medication that helps prevent tumours from developing their own blood vessels.

 Risk factors

-Because of how rare haemangioblastomas are, there has been limited research done into the risk factors of this disease.
+Because of how rare haemangioblastomas are, there has been limited research done into the riskthe possibility that something bad will happen factors of this disease.
 However, there has been a definitive link between the development of haemangioblastomas and patients who have been diagnosed with VHL.

 Symptoms